 Being a “Geek Dad” is a lot of fun, but it also has its fair share of challenges.
 My oldest son (aka “The Boy”) is three and a half, and beginning to reach the age where he enjoys a lot of the things that I find fun (although in a different way, of course).
 He loves superheroes, and so do I. I love Lego, and so does he.
 I like playing video games, and he likes them too.
 While you would think that having a geek-in-the-making is awesome, it also comes with a few unique challenges and lessons that I have had to face.
 The joy of nerdy parenting, I have found, is in embracing the experience and learning from it.
 NOTE: Spoilers for The Lego Movie ahead.
 If you haven’t seen it by now, however, you probably won’t care about the spoiler.

 I often feel like there are not enough hours in the day.
 Can you relate?
-Then I here’s some good news: you’re most likely sleeping away some of the most valuable time of your entire day.
+Then I have some good news: you’re most likely sleeping away some of the most valuable time of your entire day.

 Being a graduate student and a father of two kids (a 3-year-old son and a 1-year-old daughter) is really hard.
 Having ADHD really doesn’t help either.
 Finding time to do homework assignments, marking, research, writing, and attending meetings is a constant uphill battle.